-Insights from our company's leaders into key trends in the housing industry
+Insights into the topics and trends that are transforming the housing industry

 In the years since the economic crisis, we've made important strides in making the servicing industry stronger, more efficient and better able to help struggling borrowers.

 Our first Freddie Mac 55+ Survey found that shifting housing choices by Baby Boomers and older adults may sharpen the already acute shortage of affordable housing.

 One key to today's single-family housing market is homeowners who were born before Star Trek first aired in the 1960s.
 They control almost two-thirds of the nation's home equity.

 Ten years ago, Freddie Mac Multifamily envisioned a future multifamily housing finance system, and began the process of transforming our business – and we haven't looked back.

 One of the industry's best-kept secrets is the steady decline in mortgage repurchase activity, at least for the mortgages Freddie Mac buys.